-2019 2018 Notes HK\$'000 HK\$'000 Properties sales to a fellow subsidiary (i) 52,788 Properties pre-sale deposit received from a director (i) 5,178 - Rental income received from a fellow subsidiary (ii) 112 Rental expenses paid to a fellow subsidiary (ii) (3,163) (3,155) Information technology related service fee paid to a fellow subsidiary (iii) (258) (541) Consultancy fee paid to a fellow subsidiary (iv) (1,931) (2,013) Property management fee paid to a fellow subsidiary (v) (9,479) (854) Service fee paid to a fellow subsidiary (v) (1,372) (1,808) Advertisement fee paid to a fellow subsidiary (vi) (116) Interest expenses paid to fellow subsidiaries (vii) (13,914) (14,898) Interest expenses paid to the ultimate holding company (viii) (749)
+2020 2019 Notes HK\$'000 HK\$'000 Properties sales to a fellow subsidiary (i) - 52,788 Properties pre-sale deposit received from a director (i) - 5,178 Rental expenses paid to a fellow subsidiary (ii) (3,252) (3,163) Information technology related service fee paid to a fellow subsidiary (iii) (336) (258) Consultancy fee paid to a fellow subsidiary (iv) (1,274) (1,931) Property management fee paid to fellow subsidiaries (v) (5,586) (9,479) Service fee paid to a fellow subsidiary (v) (4,575) (1,372) Advertisement fee paid to a fellow subsidiary (vi) (135) (116) Interest expenses paid to a fellow subsidiary (vii) (115,860) (13,914) Entrusted management services income received from the ultimate holding company (viii) 788 Proceeds received from disposal of a subsidiary . , to a fellow subsidiary (ix) 7,773

-- (i) The considerations of the properties sales and pre-sale were determined based on the respective prices of the property units that were quoted on the public price list of projects of the Group. - (ii) The rental was charged in accordance with the terms of agreements entered into between the Group and the respective fellow subsidiaries. - At the end of the reporting period, the Group had total future minimum lease commitments to its fellow subsidiary of HK\$9,485,000 for a lease arrangement ending on 30 November 2022 (2018: HK\$2,892,000 for a lease arrangement ended on 30 November 2019). - (iii) The service fee was charged in accordance with the terms of an agreement entered into between the Group and a fellow subsidiary. - (iv) The consultancy fee was charged in accordance with the terms of an agreement entered into between the Group and a fellow subsidiary. - (v) The property management fee and service fee were charged in accordance with the terms of agreements entered into between the Group and a fellow subsidiary. - (vi) The advertisement fee was charged in accordance with the terms of an agreement entered into between the Group and a fellow subsidiary. - (vii) The interest expenses was charged at effective interest rate of 100% (2018: 100.0% to 110.0%) of lending rate announced by the People's Bank of China. - (viii) The interest expenses was charged at effective interest rate from 4.9% to 5.0% in 2018.
-There was no such interest expenses for 2019.
+- (i) The considerations of the properties sales and pre-sale were determined based on the respective prices of the property units that were quoted on the public price list of projects of the Group. - (ii) The rental was charged in accordance with the terms of agreement entered into between the Group and a fellow subsidiary.

+At the end of the reporting period, the Group had total future minimum lease commitments to its fellow subsidiary of HK\$6,233,000 (2019: HK\$9,485,000) for a lease arrangement ending on 30 November 2022.

+- (iii) The service fee was charged in accordance with the terms of an agreement entered into between the Group and a fellow subsidiary. - (iv) The consultancy fee was charged in accordance with the terms of an agreement entered into between the Group and a fellow subsidiary. - (v) The property management fee and service fee were charged in accordance with the terms of agreements entered into between the Group and the fellow subsidiaries. - (vi) The advertisement fee was charged in accordance with the terms of an agreement entered into between the Group and a fellow subsidiary.